anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 if you are getting a result as 'ok: true' then, you have followed the steps without any mistakes.
 {{< /alert >}}

-Run `deleteWebook` function if you are using the same bot with a different google sheet.
+Run `deleteWebook` function if you are already using the same bot with a different google sheet and you want to migrate it to this Google Sheet.
 Then do the `setWebook`.
 Once the webhook setup is complete the telegram bot that you have created above will start working.

 Open the telegram app and open the bot that you have created.
 If you don't know the bot, the link would be available in BotFather.
 Hit 'Start' button.